sourcevault/EFR68/readme.md

-# EFR68
+# RULAT_68

 `⛔️ only for Windows ⛔️`

-⚠️ code provided will only work for Kinesis Advantage 2 ( or keyboard with similar layout ) with the  bottom row `\` remapped to `F8`, the repo is kept mainly to show the layout design.
+⚠️ code provided will only work for Kinesis Advantage 2 ( or keyboard with similar layout ) with the  bottom row `\` remapped to `F8`, the repo is kept mainly to show the layout design and what is possible

 Combined language keyboard layout using [autohotkey](https://www.autohotkey.com) and [dual.ahk](https://github.com/lydell/dual/) targeting english, french and russian symbols.